-For most projects by default you own the copyright on what you create.
-However, where there is an external supervisor or organisation, a close connection with funded research work or some other substantial input from another source, an issue that may arise is that of who owns the intellectual property rights (IPR) and how widely information about the project can be made available.
+For most projects you own the copyright and intellectual property rights (IPR) on what you create by default.
+However, where there is an external supervisor or organisation, a close connection with funded research work or some other substantial input from another source, an issue that may arise is that of who owns the copyright or IPR, and how widely information about the project can be made available.